Avia

 Solo travel offers women a unique sense of freedom and independence, but it also comes with significant safety challenges.

-Research goal: To explore the safety challenges solo female travellers face, the factors that prevent them from travelling, and the strategies of how they overcome these obstacles.
+Through a 1-week research sprint, our goal is to explore the safety challenges solo female travellers face, the factors that prevent them from travelling, and the strategies of how they overcome these obstacles.

 • Do you use any resources when traveling alone?
 If you do, what are your thoughts on them?